 Managing Depression

-While depression can feel overwhelming, effective strategies and treatments can help individuals regain control of their lives.
+Although depression can be overwhelming, there are effective strategies and treatments that can help people take back control of their lives.

 1. Seek Professional Help